Pathways012/FPGA_Portfolio/beginner/dual_port_RAM/README.md

   Implements a shared memory array with two independent access ports.
   Each port has its own address, data input, write enable, and data output.

-The RAM is written in a style that allows **Vivado to infer block RAM**, matching how on-chip memory is typically implemented in FPGA designs.

 ---

 ## Top-Level Module